astronomer/docs/astro/best-practices/deploy-with-api.md

     ```

-8. Finalize the deploy.
-See [Finalize the deploy](https://docs.astronomer.io/docs/api/platform-api-reference/deploy/finalize-deploy) for more information about the API request.
+8. Using your `DeployId`, make a request to finalize the deploy.
+See [Astro API documentation](https://docs.astronomer.io/docs/api/platform-api-reference/deploy/finalize-deploy) for more information about formatting the API request.

     - On `Success`, the deploy process has completed.
 Pass `versionID` in the requested body.
     - It might take a few minutes for the changes to update in your Deployment.